 This month of November, we shared with our scholars Native American History through our daily messages in celebration of Native American Heritage Month.
 Please ask your son/daughter to share with you some of the history they learned.

 All of our scholars have also engaged a lot with number fluency and we want them to continue to practice daily at home.
 We will be sending home next week a letter with ideas for games students can engage with you.
 In addition, please continue to support your son/daughter with reaching their weekly DreamBox goal of completing 5 math lessons a week.

 Attendance Matters for Scholars' Success

-We also want to celebrate students who had perfect attendance for October.
-140 students came to school every day and on time and did not leave early in October.
-Our scholars will receive an October perfect attendance BRAG Tag and a treat later in the month during lunch.
+We also want to celebrate students who had perfect attendance for the first trimester.
+24 students came to school every day and on time and did not leave early from August 8 to November 2.
+These scholars earned a pizza lunch with a treat.
+We will soon celebrate the students who obtained perfect attendance for November, they will receive a bag tag and a treat.
 Please help your child with attending school every day and on time.
 Not only will they receive a monthly treat, but also build good habits for the future.

 Our doors open at 7:40 am for students to arrive and have breakfast.
 The first bell rings at 8:05 am for students to line up and at 8:10, the instructional bell rings to begin learning.
 When our students arrive after 8:10, they miss critical minutes of social and emotional and academic learning.
 Just imagine arriving to class at 8:13 everyday, that is three missed minutes of learning for 180 days; this ends up being 9 hours of engaged learning lost.
 Please ensure your student(s) arrives to school between 7:40 am and 8:05 am so they engage in learning 100% of the day.